kwbonds/crudeoil_products/Readme.md

 I'm going to start with some time series analysis using crude oil products.
 This data can be found as an xls file that can be downloaded from: <https://www.eia.gov/dnav/pet/PET_PRI_SPT_S1_M.htm>.

 I'll load the data and do some quick formatting.
 Then I'll take a quick look and begin modeling the data and make predictions.
-Loading the individual Excel tabs in to tables and joining them into one big table.
+Loading the individual Excel tabs in to tables and joining them into one big table and add Month-over\_Month and Year-over-Year for later maybe.
+We may do additional work to add features late.

 ``` r
 # Read rest of data directly from xlsx file into tables